ariana94/Audio-Feature-API-Analyis-/README.md

 I returned five artists per search to ensure I could find the desired artist within the set of five.

 2. Top Tracks search
-- I used a 'top tracks' search to find the most popular songs from all artists from each artist search.
+- A 'top tracks' search was used to find the most popular songs from all artists from each artist search.
 Spotify does not allow searching for tracks by title, so a direct search for tracks of interest is impossible.
 Luckily, because the chart spine dataset represents a set of highly popular songs, a top tracks search is a reliable way to find chart tracks of interest.
 This search returns an artist's 20 most popular songs.
 For each charted song in the 'songs' dataset, this produced a list of 5 (artist search) x 20 (top tracks search) = 100 potential tracks from which to extract audio and genre data.
 - From this list, I searched for a song title that matched the charted title of interest.
-When I found the correct song, I saved Spotify's specific URI identifiers for that track and artist.
+When the correct song was found, Spotify's specific URI identifiers were saved for that track and artist.

 3. Audio Features search
-- For each track URI, I used a 'track's audio features' search in the Spotify Web API.
+- For each track URI, a 'track's audio features' search was used in the Spotify Web API.
 This search returns Spotify's scores for different categories of audio features.
 These are (using [Spotify's descriptions](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features)):

 	- acousticness: A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 1.0 represents high confidence the track is acoustic.